Maruku98/Futuristic-Digital-Clock/README.md

 # 4. Roman Numerals Converter
 We all learned about Roman Numerals back at school and, since being that old, they have still survived the passing of time!
 Using JavaScript, I developed a complex algorithm that converts any decimal number below 3,999 to Roman Numerals.
 There's even a click-to-copy button!

+# 5. Tic Tac Toe Game
+A simple game I developed with ReactJs.
+It was such very enriching experience because it allowed me to learn a lot of programming logic, as well as overcoming common issues with asynchronous code.
+This application was build with:
+* Visual Studio Code IDE
+* NodeJS
+* ReactJs
+* JSX
+* JavaScript ES6